 http://is.gd/1NCk8

-PS: Oh yeah, almost forgot: you need money, too, to be able to create something.
-Too bad too ...
+PS: Oh yeah, almost forgot: One need also money to create what may.
+Too bad also ...

 I added your blog to bookmarks.
 And I'll read your articles more often!